kgateway-dev/kgateway/test/consulvaulte2e/README.md

-# Consul/Vault Tests

-## Setup
-The consul vault test downloads and runs vault and is disabled by default.
-To enable, set `RUN_VAULT_TESTS=1` and `RUN_CONSUL_TESTS=1` in your local environment.

-# Consul/Vault End-to-End tests
+# Consul and Vault End-to-End tests
-This directory contains end-to-end tests that do not require Kubernetes
+This directory contains end-to-end tests that store Gloo resources in Consul and Vault.

 *Note: All commands should be run from the root directory of the Gloo repository*